 To view respondents' individual scores, select their response in your videoask inbox:

-Or view the overall NPS score by clicking the Steps tab and selecting the step where you collected NPS feedback:
+Or view the overall NPS® by clicking the Results tab and selecting the step where you collected NPS® feedback:

 This score is calculated by subtracting the percentage of detractors from the percentage of promoters to give a score between -100 and 100.

-In our case 40% of respondents are promoters and 20% are detractors, so our overall score is +20.
+In our example, 40% of respondents are promoters and 20% are detractors, so our overall score is +20.